 Name of creator

-Edith Bickerton Williams, known to all as "Bud", was born in Toronto on 24 June, 1899.
-She was educated for ten years at a "Glen Mawr", a private school for girls run by a Miss Veal.
+Edith Bickerton Williams, known to all as "Bud", was born in Toronto on 24 June,1899.
+She was educated for ten years at "Glen Mawr", a private school for girls run by a Miss Veal.
 She entered University College as an Arts student in the fall of 1916, but did not find the program much to her liking and failed second year.
-About 1925 she went to Britain to work in a bank.
-Her mother tried to persuade her to stay but she returned to Canada in 1927.
-At some point in the 1920s she was diagnosed with a mild case of tuberculosis.
-Subsequently, she raised poultry at Aurora for ten years before deciding to attend the Ontario Veterinary College in Guelph.
-She graduated in 1941, the second woman in Ontario to do so.
-She then set up her own practice at 675 St. Clair Avenue West in Toronto.
+In approximately 1925, she went to Britain to work in a bank.
+Her mother tried to persuade her to stay, but she returned to Canada in 1927.
+At some point in the 1920s, Williams was diagnosed with a mild case of tuberculosis.
+Subsequently, she raised poultry in Aurora for ten years before deciding to attend the Ontario Veterinary College in Guelph.
+Williams graduated in 1941, the second woman in Ontario to do so, and then set up her own practice in Toronto (675 St. Clair Avenue West).

-At the end of December, 1976, she suffered a severe stroke and made only a partial recovery, never leaving hospital for long.
-In 1979 she had two more, and on 24 November she died.
+At the end of December,1976, Bud suffered a severe stroke and made only a partial recovery, never leaving hospital for long.
+She died in 1979.